-MCALLISTER: Russia has actually been making investments in a variety of different areas that are of interest to us.
-So as an example, they've been investing in LNG ships that are ice class, capable of moving LNG year-round in any ice condition.
+Adm.
+MCALLISTER.
+Russia has actually been making investments in a variety of different areas that are of interest to us.
+As an example, they've been investing in LNG ships that are ice class, capable of moving LNG year-round in any ice condition.
 And they've obviously been investing in military capabilities.
-They've already got an extensive icebreaking fleet and they're expanding that fleet.
+They've already got an extensive ice breaking fleet and they're expanding that fleet.
 They've been investing in research.
 We see research vessels not only from Russia, but from a variety of countries that are in the Arctic.
 Many of those the Department of State permits because they cooperate and research to do work in the U.S. exclusive economic zone.

 We should look at this activity for its opportunities, not necessarily any threats that it might pose.
-So as an example, with the increasing Arctic traffic of all types, the Coast Guard recently reached out to our Russian counterparts in the Marine Rescue Service that does oil spill response and we asked them if they'd like to update the 1990 agreement that we have between the U.S. and Russia called our Joint Contingency Plan, and they jumped at the opportunity, said yes, we should update it and we should exercise it.
+As an example, with the increasing Arctic traffic of all types, the Coast Guard recently reached out to our Russian counterparts in the Marine Rescue Service that does oil spill response and we asked them if they'd like to update the 1990 agreement that we have between the United States and Russia called our Joint Contingency Plan, and they jumped at the opportunity, said yes, we should update it and we should exercise it.
 And so we're on a track to be able to exercise that.
-It's a bilateral agreement between the U.S. side, the oil doesn't care.
+It's a bilateral agreement between the United States and Russia, because as more traffic moves through, whether it's on the Russian side or the U.S. side, the oil doesn't care.
 If spilled, it's going to end up in both our nation's waters and we need to be able to work cooperatively to both prevent that from happening in the first place, and if it does happen to be able to respond.